Screen Is Locked down

 There may be more tangled puzzles as more vicious commands reaches to hadopi virus and more viruses arrive on the compromised system thanks to the backdoor.

 If you don’t want to run into the above listed troubles, you’d better take actions now by following the steps hereinafter.
-Should there be any difficulty, you are welcome to get 24 7 computer tech support here.

 Detailed Steps to Easily Unlock Computer from Hadopi Virus

 SITUATION 1: able to enter into safe mode with networking

 Step1.:Reboot your computer and log into Safe Mode with Networking.

 As the computer is booting but before Windows launches, tap the “F8 key” continuously which should bring up the “Windows Advanced Options Menu” as shown below.
 Use your arrow keys to highlight “Safe Mode with Networking” option and press Enter key.

 Step2: Launch msconfig. and disable startup items rundll32

 Click “start” —> put msconfig. in “search box” —> press Enter —> disable rundll32